marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

     ``pcmcma`` scope.
 Therefore, we present only the guidelines spacific for model preparation to the MCMA.

 #.
-Computations of Pareto-efficient solutions
+Computations of the Pareto-front representation.
     Each Pareto solution fits best the specified preferences.
     In interactive MCMA the preferences are specified by the users.
     The ``pcmcma`` generates preferences autonomously aiming at sequentially